 Cons of a convertible holdall

-- Unlike a proper rucksack a holdall or duffel don’t hug the body or distribute the weight.
+- Unlike a proper rucksack a duffel don’t hug the body or distribute the weight.
 They hang from the shoulders rather than letting your hips take some of the strain.

 - Nor do they have the technology that helps to stop your back overheating.
 However neither of my boys had to walk far with their bags when they were interrailing so they didn’t find this a problem.

 - Some of the boys’ friends have pointed out that a fully loaded duffel is a lot of weight on the shoulders.
 This can make a flight of stairs or a long station platform a bit of a challenge.
-In this case the best alternatives for interrailing are a wheeled suitcase or lightweight rucksack.
+In this case the best alternatives are a wheeled suitcase or lightweight backpack.

 A wheeled suitcase or backpack for interrailing would make light work of a heavy bag.
 However wheelie bags still have to be carried on cobbled streets or flights of stairs and the wheel system adds weight.
-And my sons point out that it’s more convenient to move around ‘hands free’ with your pack on your back when you are navigating with a map or phone.
+And my sons point out that it’s more convenient to move around ‘hands free’ with your travel bag on your back when you’re navigating with a phone and map.

 Interrailing with a rucksack